A chops monster (Guitar One Magazine)

+Rock on!
 Love it!
 (Couch Guitar Straps)

 Infinite Ego is a solo artist and the one-time mastermind of the avant rock band Savior Onasis (Kansas City).
 IE’s musings and instructional materials have been used by the Public Broadcasting System (PBS), cited in scholarly works, featured in guitar publications, and distributed to students and enthusiasts around the world.
 IE currently holds forth at GtrOblq (your current location).

 IE has meddled with electric, acoustic, fretless, and microtonal (19-TET) guitars; bass; guitar synth; lap steel; banjo; oud; sarod; drums and various percussion instruments.